Andreabraca94/Brekpro/README.md

 # Brekpro

-# Coursera "Tool for data science" - Week 2 - "GitHub - Getting Started"
+# Coursera "Tool for data science" - Create and share your jupyter notebook for the peer graded assignment"